ajeethadithya/-Mattermost-Productivity-Chat-Bot/DESIGN.md

 Use Case: To-do list visualization

-1. Preconditions:
+Preconditions:

-i) All users share a GitHub repository with assigned issues.
+- All users share a GitHub repository with assigned issues.

-ii) All users have provided Github token access.
+- All users have provided Github token access.

 Main Flow:
-User requests to-do list information
+- User requests to-do list information
 - Bot returns the list of GitHub issues assigned to the particular user
 - User verifies tasks and may modify/add new tasks/close existing tasks (mark as completed)[S3].

 Sub flows:
-[S1]: User enters a command to check to-do list information.
+- User enters a command to check to-do list information.
-[S2]: Bot returns information regarding tasks and awaits user operation.
+- Bot returns information regarding tasks and awaits user operation.
 Request and await user input.
-[S3]: User enters a command to add a new task(s)/mark existing tasks as completed.
+- User enters a command to add a new task(s)/mark existing tasks as completed.

 Alternative Flows:
-No available tasks for a given user.
+- No available tasks for a given user.